 - Postoperative dental pain

-Ongoing research is being conducted as to whether or not acupuncture can help relieve pain associated with these conditions.
-While it has shown to be effective for osteoarthritis, neck pain and knee pain, conditions like myofascial pain and tennis elbow have produced mix results.
+Ongoing research assesses whether or not acupuncture can help relieve pain associated with these conditions.
+While it has shown to be effective for osteoarthritis, neck pain, and knee pain, conditions like myofascial pain and tennis elbow have produced mixed results.

 Acupuncture can be a legitimate form of treatment for natural joint pain relief.
-It carries minimal risks, while serving as an alternative to traditional forms of medical treatment.
-Like with any complementary or alternative medicine, be sure to discuss the use of acupuncture with your regular physician beforehand to avoid any possible complications with ongoing treatment.
+It carries minimal risks while serving as an alternative to traditional forms of medical treatment.
+Like with any complementary or alternative medicine, be sure to discuss the use of acupuncture with your doctor to avoid any possible complications with ongoing treatment.